jameshfisher/jameshfisher.com/_posts/2017-11-25-dns-resolution-procedure.md

 ---
-title: "DNS resolution procedure"
+title: DNS resolution procedure
-tags: ["programming", "networking"]
+tags:
+  - programming
+  - networking
 ---

 DNS is mainly a way to look up the IP address for a domain.